rBiblia/rbiblia-web/README.md

 App was created using PHP v8.2 on the backend with support of ReactJS v17 on the frontend side.
 We use modern (on the date of writing this note) dev-technologies like Webpack, JSX, SASS, PSR's, etc.

+## API Specification

+Documentation for the API was created in OpenAPI format and is available [here](https://rbiblia.github.io/rbiblia-web/api).

 ## Todo's

 - add better error handling when dealing with response data